- Ph.D. Psychology-Behavioral Neuroscience, 2010, Department of Psychology, Northeastern University

 My research is in the field of basic neuroscience and the physiology of behavior.
 My overall research goals are to determine the mechanisms by which aging and disease-related proteins result in neurodegeneration and behavioral alterations, and how adjunctive nutritional therapies and strategies can directly alter cellular functioning or prevent the damage associated with “normal” aging or disease states such as dementia.
 I am currently investigating the difference between how "good" fats (like those from walnuts) and "bad" fats (like those found in fried foods) can affect the brain.

-Carey AN, Gomes SM, Shukitt-Hale B. (2014) Blueberry Supplementation Improves Memory in Middle-Aged Mice Fed a High-Fat Diet Journal of Agricultural and Food Chemistry, in press.
+Carey AN, Gomes SM, Shukitt-Hale B. (2014) Blueberry supplementation improves memory in middle-aged mice fed a high-fat diet.
+Journal of Agricultural and Food Chemistry, 62:3972-8.